jegly/cpu-power-manager/README.md

-# CPU Power Manager in BETA !
+# CPU Power Manager - WIP

 > CPU Power Manager is a modern Linux GUI utility for monitoring and controlling CPU performance, power usage, and thermal behavior.
 Built with a Rust backend and a sleek GTK4 interface, it provides real‑time insights into frequency scaling, governors, and turbo boost, while offering easy profile switching (Performance, Balanced, Power Saver, Silent).
 Designed for both desktop and laptop users, it combines safety features like thermal protection and configuration validation with a user‑friendly dashboard and command‑line tools, making advanced CPU power management accessible into a friendly GUI.